Kiuwan logo

 To avoid security breaches, managers and security teams need to maintain a humble attitude.
 While they should be strict about security policies, they should also be open to feedback and willing to change when needed.
 If developers are hesitant to share their opinions, managers can encourage open discussions by asking open-ended questions about their workload and deadlines.
 Additionally, security teams should conduct regular code reviews and provide constructive feedback to developers on how they can improve their security practices.

-Besides receiving feedback from the development team, the security team should also seek input from other organization stakeholders.
-Gathering more feedback will help the security team refine their policy.
+In addition to receiving feedback from the development team, the security team should seek input from other organization stakeholders.
+Gathering more feedback will help the security team refine its policy.

 5. Implement Ongoing Security Training